 Myth: Smoothies are always a healthy option.

 Fact: For weight loss, smoothies may not be the best choice.
 Although smoothies can contain healthy ingredients such as fruits and vegetables, nonfat Greek yogurt etc. they are a concentrated source of calories that are consumed quickly without giving your body time to register that it’s actually “eaten” something.
 Smoothies are liquids, which do not register in the brain the same way as eating solids does.15 For example, think of a whole orange; now think of that orange as juice (about ½ cup).
-Seems like less food doesn’t it?
-When you drink something, it eliminates the act of chewing which may impact the signals between the belly and brain.16
+Seems like less food, doesn’t it?
+When you drink something, it eliminates the act of chewing which may impact the signals between the belly and the brain.16

 Myth: I am having trouble losing weight because I am not eating enough.

 Fact: You may have read on the internet or heard family and friends talk about “starvation mode.”
 It is true that if you put your body under the extreme, rigorous conditions of starvation, your body appropriately compensates in a radical way.
 Therefore, if you lose weight too quickly, you’ll see more reductions in metabolism than you’d expect from your reduction in weight.

 However, the scientific literature is absolutely clear that when you lose weight at a reasonable pace, the kind of pace that Weight Watchers recommends, the reduction in your metabolism is roughly proportional to your reduction in body weight.17 For example, if you were to lose 5% of your body weight, your metabolism would go down by 5%.
 This is because it takes fewer calories to support a smaller body as it performs activities, like resting, walking, and breathing.
 This is why your SmartPoints budget decreases over time.
 In no way does this mean that if you lose weight at a reasonable pace and your metabolism is dropping, that you’re going to be set up for weight regain or a “wrecked” metabolism.